 • Also gauge how your Achilles tendon and feet feel.

 • Sprint 50 yards at 85-90 percent of your maximum speed.

 • To make this workout more challenging you can add 2-4 reps onto the workout or add 30-50 yards onto the distance.

 The lifter or athlete who warms up properly will dramatically lower their chances of getting injured while sprinting.

-Don’t skimp on your warm up because I’m not coming to see you in the ER if you pull that hammy due to pride.
+Don’t skimp on your warm-up because I’m not coming to see you in the ER if you pull that hammy due to false pride.

 I’ll holla at you next time.